Japanese cheesecake: Cloud Nine Delight

 Japanese cheesecake recipe

 Japanese cheesecake is one of the best Japanese desserts.
 It is a delightful and unique twist on the classic cheesecake we’re familiar with in the West.
-Also known as “soufflé cheesecake” or “cotton cheesecake,” this light and airy dessert has gained popularity worldwide for its fluffy texture and subtly sweet flavor.
+Also known as “soufflé cheesecake” or “cotton cheesecake,” this light and airy dessert combines the traditional cheesecake with the texture of a sponge cake.

 Japanese jiggly pancake

-The baking process of the fluffy cheesecake is also quite unique.
+The fluffy cheesecake is less sweet and contains less cheese compared to American-style cheesecakes, resulting in a lighter flavor profile.
+The baking process is also quite unique.
 It involves a water bath and a lower baking temperature than traditional cheesecakes.
 This gentle approach helps prevent the cake from cracking and contributes to its soft and jiggly consistency.

 This Japanese souffle cheesecake is one of the hardest recipes I’ve ever made.
 I failed a couple of times, from instances where it failed to rise to occasions where it rose beautifully in the oven only to deflate upon removal, and even times when it deflated while in the oven.